appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 </dd>

 3. Create a new query to fetch logs from the `auditlog` **Collection** and configure the parameters as needed.

+<dd>

+- For application lifecycle events, use ` application.created`, `application.updated`, `application.deleted`, and `application.deployed` to track when applications are created, modified, deleted, or deployed.

+- To keep track of user actions, use `user.logged_in`, `user.logged_out`, and `user.signed_up` to log user sign-ins, sign-outs, and new user registrations.

+- To track page activities, use `page.created`, `page.viewed`, `page.updated`, and `page.deleted` to monitor new page creation, views, edits, and deletions.

 For more information on how logs are stored, see [Log contents](/advanced-concepts/audit-logs#log-contents).

-<dd>

 *Example*: To display the number of active end users per month on a Chart widget, set the **Command** as `Aggregate` and configure the query as shown below: